ehrpg/rules/docs/vessels/small.md

 - Modules (Small): Sublight Engine MK I, Canon MK I, Gatling MK I, Sensor Array MK I, Power Core MK I, Military Grade Security System MK I

-The T-150 is one of the most modern and deadly assualt tanks available.
+The T-150 is one of the most modern and deadly assault tanks available.
 It can be operated by a crew of two, or by an AI.
 It uses four legs to walk and navigate difficult terrain, and the main turrent has two guns: a large cannon and a Gatling gun that fires .50 BMG or 12.7x108.
 One person acts as the driver